The Japanese word describes piling up books to save for later ... even if you'll never actually read them.

 "The phrase 'tsundoku sensei' appears in text from 1879 according to the writer Mori Senzo," Professor Andrew Gerstle, a teacher of pre-modern Japanese texts at the University of London, explains to BBC.
 "Which is likely to be satirical, about a teacher who has lots of books but doesn't read them."
 Even so, says Gerstle, the term is not currently used in a mocking way.

-Tom Gerken points out at BBC that English may in fact seem to have a similar word in "bibliomania," but there are actually differences.
+Tom Gerken points out at BBC that English may, in fact, seem to have a similar word in "bibliomania," but there are actually differences.
 "While the two words may have similar meanings, there is one key difference," he writes.
 "Bibliomania describes the intention to create a book collection, tsundoku describes the intention to read books and their eventual, accidental collection."

 Mmm hmm, guilty as charged.

 It's interesting to consider the future of books right now – and the potential fate of words like tsundoku.
 We have dedicated e-readers and phones and tablets that could easily spell doom for the printed page.
 We have tiny houses and a major minimalism movement, both of which would seem to shun the piling of books that may go eternally unread.
-We have increasing awareness about resources and "stuff" in general; is there room for stacks of bound paper in the modern world?
+We have increased awareness about resources and "stuff" in general; is there room for stacks of bound paper in the modern world?